 How to be as inhuman and cruel as possible: “They broke the news to her in the coldest and cruelest way.
 They told her: “Your daughter has something, she is dead!
 They didn’t even call a psychologist.
-What they did was totally inhumane,” criticizes Father Luís Dias.
+What they did was totally inhuman,” criticizes Father Luís Dias.

 The following article is a translation (mostly MT).
 You can find the link to the original website at the end of it.